-In the first half of 2022, we announced that the U.S. Food and Drug Administration (FDA) cleared the investigational new drug (IND) application and we initiated the Phase 1 dose escalation portion of the Phase 1/2 clinical trial of TC-510.
-The Phase 1/2 clinical trial is evaluating the safety and efficacy of TC-510 in patients with mesothelin-expressing MPM, ovarian cancer, pancreatic cancer, colorectal cancer and triple negative breast cancer.
-Enrollment is ongoing and we expect to report initial data from the Phase 1 in the second half of 2022.
+In the first half of 2022, we announced that the U.S. Food and Drug Administration (FDA) cleared the investigational new drug (IND) application, and we initiated the Phase 1 dose escalation portion of the Phase 1/2 clinical trial of TC-510.
+The Phase 1/2 clinical trial is evaluating the safety and efficacy of TC-510 in patients with mesothelin-expressing solid tumors.
+Enrollment is ongoing.